abao1999/panda/README.md

         - causal prediction is what chronos does
 + look into different loss functions for the pretraining

-## TODO
+## Development Goals

+Please grade each item with the convention [Priority | Difficulty], where priority can be high, medium, or low, and difficulty can be high, medium, or low.

++ [HIGH | HARD] fix dataset iterator to produce batches with consistent dimensions without that jank collator
++ [MEDIUM | MEDIUM] sample systems uniformly according to the distribution of phase space dimension
++ [LOW | EASY] address the warning `libibverbs: Warning: couldn't load driver 'libmlx4-rdmav34.so': libmlx4-rdmav34.so: cannot open shared object file: No such file or directory`
++ [LOW | EASY] get to the bottom of this strange miopen fix https://github.com/pytorch/pytorch/issues/60477#issuecomment-1574453494
-+ add flash attention support for AMD, see this warning:
++ [LOW | HARD] add flash attention support for AMD, see this warning:
 ```
 [W sdp_utils.cpp:264] Warning: 1Torch was not compiled with flash attention. (function operator())
 [W sdp_utils.cpp:320] Warning: 1Torch was not compiled with memory efficient attention. (function operator())
 ```
-+ address this warning `libibverbs: Warning: couldn't load driver 'libmlx4-rdmav34.so': libmlx4-rdmav34.so: cannot open shared object file: No such file or directory
-+ Check attractor validity for parameter perturbations
-+ Check attractor validity for skew system generation
-+ For parameter perturbations and skew system generation, need to check that the system didn't bifurcate or diverge.
-Could just run an ADFuller stationarity test, as well as rule out constant and extremely large values.
-Make sure our heuristic tests covers all the bases.